stephenverderame/cpp_book/src/functional/lambdas.md

 You should prefer init capture or enumerating the variables you capture instead of using default capture modes.
 The reason is that default captures make it harder to reason about object lifetimes and realize when certain variables cannot be captured.

-Let's start with passing everything by reference.
+Consider we use the default reference capture mode to pass everything by reference.
 You must take care to ensure that the objects you capture outlives the lambda.
-Lambdas are very easy to bring out of the scope they were declared in (say, adding it to a vector) and thus anything that is captured must live outside that scope as well.
+Lambdas are very easy to bring out of the scope they were declared in (say, adding it to a vector) and thus anything that is captured must live outside the initial scope as well.

 To avoid this, you might be tempted to just copy all variables you use with the default copy capture mode.
 But the capture mode `[=]` to capture by copy doesn't always copy everything you "capture".